goldenstatedigitalnetwork/goldenstatedigitalnetwork.github.io/all.md

 #### Eligibility

-*   San Joaquin Valley/Sierra Nevada Region
-*   Aligned with UC Merced research priorities
+*   Available to any cultural heritage organization in the San Joaquin Valley/Sierra Nevada Region, where the digital collections align with UC Merced research priorities

 #### Costs